vincenzadurante/cordova-plugin-ios-keychain/README.md

         /*
          Retrieves a value for a key and servicename.

-         @param successCallback returns the value as the argument to the callback
+         @param successCallback returns the value as the argument to the callback when successful
-         @param failureCallback returns the error string as the argument to the callback
+         @param failureCallback returns the error string as the argument to the callback, for a failure
          @param key the key to retrieve
          @param servicename the servicename to use
          */